Dagohoy, Bohol

-The town of Dagohoy, Bohol celebrates its fiesta on 10 February, to honor the town patron Our Lady of Lourdes.
+Dagohoy celebrates its fiesta on 10 February, to honor the town patron Our Lady of Lourdes.

 History

 On 21 June 1956, the municipality of Dagohoy was created through Executive Order No. 184 issued by President Ramon Magsaysay, becoming the 41st town in the province.

 Former Colonia agricultural colony superintendent Camilo Calceta was appointed first mayor of the town at the age of 84 years.
 The barrios constituting the new municipality were: